SummaryRead the full fact sheet

 Active supervision means focusing all of your attention on your children all of the time, when they are in, on or around the water.
 Supervision is not an occasional glance while you are busy with other activities, but being in constant visual contact with your child.

 Learn to swim

-Children can take formal swimming instruction from the age of four years.
+Children can take formal swimming instruction from the age of 4 years.
 Water safety skills make up part of the tuition.
 Swimming programs are available for younger children and babies, but the emphasis is on building confidence and encouraging the child to enjoy water, rather than teaching them to swim.

 If you buy personal flotation devices like inflatable vests or ‘floaties’, make sure that they conform to Australian Standards – always check the label.
 You should think of these devices as something to help familiarise your child with water, not as a safety item.